newrelic/nri-vsphere/README.md

 New Relic's VMware vShpere integration captures critical summary and performance metrics data by connecting to VMware vCenter or an ESXi Host.
 For more information, see [the official New Relic docs](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/vmware-vsphere-monitoring-integration).

-The integration captures data about Datacenters, Clusters, Virtual Machines, Hosts, Datastores, ResourcePools and Networks.
-Apart from metrics, the integration also can capture vSphere events and VM snapshot information when enabled by the appropriate flags.
+The integration collects data about data centers, clusters, virtual machines, hosts, datastores, resource pools, and networks.
+In addition to metrics, the integration can also capture vSphere events and VM snapshot information when enabled by the appropriate flags.

 ## Requirements